taruncse/HeadFirstDesignPattern/README.md

 **Coffee shop example overview**

-* The example is showin how can we process an order in a coffee shop.
+* The example is showing how can we process an order in a coffee shop.
-* Want to offer a variety of combina5ons of coffee and condiments
+* Want to offer a variety of combinations of coffee and condiments
 * Cost of a cup depends on the combination that was ordered .

 **Implementation:**